rburkhead/RPiDayActivity/README.md

 	print "Nice to meet you" + userName +"!"
 	```

-3. Task: Asked the user for their name.
+3. Task: Ask the user for their name.

 	```python
 	userName = "Rob"